Baylor Players to Watch Against UCSB - First Round

 Baylor Players to Watch

+Flagler posts a team-high 4.7 assists per game.
+He is also putting up 15.5 points and 2.5 rebounds, shooting 41.9% from the field and 40.3% from beyond the arc with 2.6 made 3-pointers per game.

-Flagler is tops on his squad in assists per contest (4.7), and also posts 15.5 points and 2.5 rebounds.
-At the other end, he delivers 1.3 steals and 0.1 blocked shots.
+Keyonte George leads his team in points per game (15.8), and also posts 4.2 rebounds and 2.8 assists.
+At the other end, he posts 1.1 steals and 0.2 blocked shots.

+Brides puts up a team-high 5.8 rebounds per contest.
+He is also posting 10.3 points and 1.1 assists, shooting 49.4% from the field and 32.1% from beyond the arc with 1.1 made 3-pointers per contest.

 Baylor Top Performers (Last 10 Games)